 At this point I would like to make it clear that I am not in any way condoning hateful behaviour.
 I have long been disappointed by the bigotry and disrespect that is increasingly prevalent on the internet.
 The lack of regard for others shown by many internet users is only encouraged by the anonymous nature of unpoliced and unpoliceable web environments.
 Furthermore, rightly or wrongly such behaviour has become acceptable practice in many communities.
 It was inevitable that disrespectful attitudes would bleed over into real situations.
 As stated earlier, The Mittani is a product of that environment; his sharp and uncompromising manner has been a keystone of his success as a divisive but charismatic figurehead for the EVE Online community.

-The Creature From the Null-Sec Lagoon.
+I do not know the man, but as an EVE blogger and podcaster it has been in my interests to pay attention to The Mittani's exploits throughout the EVE Online environment.
+I have written an examination of The Mittani's rise to chairmanship in The Creature From the Null-Sec Lagoon.
 I have had some moderate success mocking him in several (sometimes tasteless and offensive) audio parodies and satires.
 Every step of the way it has been clear in my mind that the individual I have been exploiting has been The Mittani, not Alexander Gianturco.
 He could have taken exception to some of the more unkind things I have said, but he didn't.
 He has been a good sport, as he was for the photo at the top of this article.

 In the last year or so, I have attended a number of events where I have spoken to him in passing, but not until the Sunday night after Fanfest did I have a chance to actually have a conversation with him.
 When I did, I was with my (non-EVE-playing) wife and I was quite clear that I wanted to gain a better understanding of the distinction between The Mittani and Alexander Gianturco.
 I had not attended the fateful Alliance Panel and at that point was unaware of the coming controversy.